-SUBMISSIONS ARE NOW OPEN!!
+SUBMISSIONS FOR ALL GENRES ARE NOW OPEN!!

 - Switchback is an online publication of the MFA in Writing Program at the University of San Francisco.
 We have recently changed our publication schedule from producing two issues a year to releasing new material throughout all twelve months.
 Submissions will remain open!